Resources of the advantage in quantum illumination: Discord and entanglement: Maximally Mixed Marginal states

 \section{Maximally Mixed Marginal states}

-In this paper, we replace the initial Bell state in the illumination protocol with MMM states as an important and general set of quantum states.
+In this paper, we replace the initial Bell state of the probe in the Weedbrook's illumination setup of illumination with MMM states as a benchmark family of quantum states while we fix the environmental state to be a completely mixed state.
 Before the calculation of the quantum advantage for this more general case, here we give a brief introduction to these states.
 Specifically, we consider quantum correlations in MMM states by calculating quantum entanglement and quantum discord.

 MMM states are defined by the following form \cite{maziero2009classical}:

 where $|c_i|\le 1$ and $\sigma_1$, $\sigma_2$ and $\sigma_3$ refer to three Pauli operators $\sigma_x$, $\sigma_y$ and $\sigma_z$ respectively.
 These states are called maximally mixed marginal states because if we trace one subsystem out, the state of the other subsystem will be a completely mixed state.
 We can also write these states in the matrix form: